zitadel/zitadel/README.md

 ## How To Contribute

-Details need to be announced, but feel free to contribute already.
-As long as you are okay with accepting to contribute under this projects OSS [License](./LICENSE) you are fine.
+Details about how to contribute you can find in the [Contribution Guide](CONTRIBUTING.md)

 ## Security